yurineves92/users-comments-api/README.md

 After that.

 ```
-copy .env.example for .env and configuration database(MySQL, Postgres or Sqlite)
+copy .env.example for .env and configuration database(MySQL, Postgres or SQlite)
 ```
 Run.
 ```